MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 `````````````````````````````````````````````````````````
 Remember that satellites record the surface reflectance in different spectral bands and produce multiband grayscale images (:any:`Spectral-characteristics`).

-Thus, if we look at a single image pixel and plot its values stored in all the multiband image’s spectral bands, **we calculate its spectral signature** (:numref:`Fig8_signature`).
+Thus, if we look at a single image pixel and plot its values stored in all the multiband image’s spectral bands, **we extract its spectral signature** (:numref:`Fig8_signature`).

 .. _Fig8_signature:
 .. figure:: /Figure/Fig8_signature.png